"Study nature, love nature, stay close to nature. It will never fail you." ~ Frank Lloyd Wright

 Picture of the Upper Coalstoun Lake in 2018.
 Note that no water is present in the lake at the time of sampling.

-Australia is recognised as the driest inhabited continent with high variability in rainfall, both spatially and temporally.
+Australia is recognized as the driest inhabited continent with high variability in rainfall, both spatially and temporally.
 Due to the heterogeneity of rainfall across Australia, the effects of climate change may have dramatic effects on local water supply, agriculture, and ecosystem services.
 However, the true responses of climate change is unclear because of the lack of understanding of past climate variability and the complex interactions between human disturbances and future climate scenarios.
 The goal of this project is to better understand the long-term climate variability of eastern Australia’s subtropics by conducting a multi-proxy analysis of lake sediment cores collected from Coalstoun Lakes, QLD, AUS.
 I am focusing on two main research areas creating a modern hydrological model and evaluating the paleo-climate of the region by utilizing stable isotopes.
 Combining both hydrology and stable isotopes disciplines, we will provided a high resolution and long term (last two glacial cycles) climate history of eastern Australia subtropics.
 The implications of our work will directly address frequency, severity, and duration of drought hazards, anthropogenic environmental impacts, and natural and modified climate variability.

 Soil Thickness and Transport